cruelandunusual/PowerShell_Get-Size/README.md

 ![PowerShell](https://img.shields.io/badge/-PowerShell_Core-blue)

 ## Description
-This PowerShell Core `Get-Size` module shows a human-readable size value when listing files and folders, similar to Bash `du -h`.
+This PowerShell Core `Get-Size` cmdlet shows a human-readable size value when listing files and folders, similar to Bash `du -h`.

 `Get-ChildItem` shows file sizes in bytes, which can be difficult to understand at a glance, and in any case it only shows the `Length` property for files, not folders, e.g.: